-- 1) Learning Goals (not graded) - 2) Theological Reflection papers on the course texts 5-6 pages (2 out of 3 books) 20% each - 3) Two Journal assignments based on learning goals and/or ministerial activities 2-3 pages 20% each - 4) Street ministry interview presentation 20% (Recognizing potential limitations due to COVID-19), students will participate in a faith-based outreach ministry and/or interview the director.
+- 1) Learning Goals (not graded, but necessary) - 2) Theological Reflection papers on the course texts 5-6 pages (2 out of 3 books) 20% each - 3) Two Journal assignments based on learning goals and/or ministerial activities 2-3 pages 20% each - 4) Street ministry interview presentation 20%, students will participate in an outreach ministry and/or interview the director.
 Just a few examples include groups that serve populations such as inmates, people who are unhoused, economically disadvantaged children, seniors, and hospital patients, and those who are victims of human trafficking.